sebader/azure-iot101/README.md

 To start with this architecture, we now want to store our incoming data in an unprocessed form for long-term storage.

+While there are various storage solutions available, we recommend to go with the easiest one here: Azure Blob Storage, which is a general-purpose object storage.
+It is integrated with also all Azure services.

+Also, there are various ways in Azure how to achieve this and get telemetry data from the IoT Hub into storage.
+Two simple ways are worth looking into: Azure Stream Analyics (ASA) or IoT Hub routing.
+You will also use ASA in a later challenge, so it might be helpful to already get started with it here.
+IoT Hub routing on the other side is even easier to set up.
+Your choice!

 ### Goal of this challenge
 The unprocessed telemetry events are flowing into a storage that suits the needs of a cold storage.
 The data should be stored in a common text format that can be easily read by any tool (e.g. CSV or JSON).